flormarcaccio/data-512-final/Final Project Proposal.md

     1.2 Is there a relationship between student aid and the percentage of women participating in women's teams?
     1.3 Does the amount of student aid affect recruiting expenses?
 And what about the expenses per participant and per team?
     1.4 Do institutes that assign a higher amount of aid to women's teams have higher revenue for their women's teams?
-    1.5 Does being an institution with football affect the ratio of of financial aid given to women's teams?
+    1.5 Does having a men's football team affect the ratio of of financial aid given to women's teams?

-2. **H2: Working under the assumption that women's teams are not given the same importance, I would say that they are not given the same resources in terms of coaching staff.**
+2. **H2: Women's teams are not given the same resources in terms of coaching staff.**

-    2.1 How many head coaches for women's and men's teams?
+    2.1 How many head coaches are there for women's and men's teams?
 How many assistant coaches for women's and men's teams?
     2.2 What percentage of head/assistant coaches in men's teams are women, and what percentage of head/assistant coaches in women's teams are men?
     2.3 Is there a difference in salary between coaches in women's teams vs coaches in men's teams?